Can You Screw into Wood Filler? (Mar 2023) NEW Guide!

 Can You Screw into Ronseal Wood Filler?

 Yes, Ronseal wood filler is a multipurpose wood filler that won’t crack or shrink easily.
-Therefore, you can screw into Ronseal wood filler without any issue by following instructions.

 Can You Screw into Dap Plastic Wood Filler?